LyonsZhang/CINEMA-Group/content/publication/A Bayesian joint model of recurrent events and a terminal event. Biometrical Journal/index.md

 ---
-title: 'Joint modeling of recurrent events and a terminal event adjusted for zero inflation and a matched design'
+title: 'A Bayesian joint model of recurrent events and a terminal event.
+Biometrical Journal'
 authors:
   - Zheng Li
   - Vernon M. Chinchilli